-Gustavo Dudamel is defined by his untiring advocacy of access to music for all.
+GUSTAVO DUDAMEL is defined by his untiring advocacy of access to music for all.
 As a symphonic and operatic conductor, his music making on four continents continues to inspire audiences of all ages.
-He is currently serving as Music & Artistic Director of the Los Angeles Philharmonic and Music Director of the Simón Bolívar Symphony Orchestra of Venezuela, and the impact of his musical leadership is felt internationally.
-While his commitment to these posts accounts for the major portion of his yearly schedule, Dudamel also guest conducts with some of the world’s greatest musical institutions.
-This season he returns to lead in Vienna and on tour in 2016, and which he has been invited to conduct in the globally televised 2017 Vienna Philharmonic New Year’s Concert.
+He currently serves as Music & Artistic Director of the Los Angeles Philharmonic and Music Director of the Simón Bolívar Symphony Orchestra of Venezuela, and the impact of his musical leadership is felt internationally.
+While his commitment to these posts accounts for the major portion of his yearly schedule, Dudamel also guest conducts with some of the world’s greatest musical institutions, including the Vienna Philharmonic, which he returns to lead in Vienna and on tour in 2016, and which he has been invited to conduct in the globally televised 2017 Vienna Philharmonic New Year’s Concert.
 This season, opera features prominently in his schedule with an August performance of La Bohème at Teatro alla Scala with the Simón Bolívar Symphony Orchestra, followed by a return to the Berlin State Opera for a new Marriage of Figaro production, and an April 2016 Vienna State Opera debut conducting a new production of Turandot.

-Now in his sixth season as Music & Artistic Director of the Los Angeles Philharmonic, Dudamel’s contract has been extended through 2021/22.
+As he enters his seventh season as Music & Artistic Director of the Los Angeles Philharmonic, Dudamel’s contract has been extended through 2021/2022 season.
 Under his leadership the Los Angeles Philharmonic has expanded its diversified outreach through many projects, most notably Youth Orchestra Los Angeles (YOLA), influenced by Venezuela’s widely successful El Sistema.
 With YOLA and additional educational expansion in Los Angeles, Gustavo brings music to children in the underserved communities of Los Angeles, and also serves as an inspiration for similar efforts throughout the United States, as well as for programs in Sweden (Hammarkullen) and Scotland (Raploch).

-Now in his 16th season as Music Director of the entire El Sistema project in Venezuela, he ushers this institution into its 40th anniversary season and continues to lead the Simón Bolívar Symphony Orchestra in his native Venezuela, as well as on tour around the globe.
-They began 2015 with a seven-city European tour, also launching a new all-Wagner recording exclusively for digital download, and in summer 2015 he brings the Simón Bolívar Symphony Orchestra to La Scala performing La Bohème for the World Expo, as well as several concerts in the famed Italian opera house.
+As Music Director, his 17th season, of the entire El Sistema project in Venezuela, he continues to lead the Simón Bolívar Symphony Orchestra in his native Venezuela, as well as on tour around the globe.
+In summer 2015, he brought the Simón Bolívar Symphony Orchestra to La Scala performing La Bohème for the World Expo, as well as several concerts in the famed Italian opera house.
 Later that season, he toured the Bolívars to London and then Europe.
 His work in Venezuela serves as the cornerstone of his work with young people, and he steadfastly commits some twenty-five weeks of his annual schedule to his work with the El Sistema orchestras and children, both in Caracas and around the country.

-Many video/DVD releases capture the excitement of important live concerts in Gustavo Dudamel’s musical life with the LA Phil, the Bolívars, and the Berlin and Vienna Philharmonics.
+Many video/DVD releases capture the excitement of important live concerts in Gustavo Dudamel’s musical life with the LA Phil, Bolívars, Berlin and Vienna Philharmonics.
 In June 2011, a documentary, Let the Children Play, featuring Dudamel, was shown in over 500 Fathom movie theaters nationwide.
-Gustavo Dudamel has been featured three times on CBS’s 60 Minutes and appeared on a 2010 PBS special, Dudamel: Conducting a Life, with Tavis Smiley.
+Gustavo Dudamel has been featured three times on CBS’s 60 Minutes andappeared on a 2010 PBS special, Dudamel: Conducting a Life, with Tavis Smiley.
 He appeared on Sesame Street with Elmo in February 2012.

 Named one of Time Magazine’s 100 most influential people in 2009, Gustavo Dudamel was born in 1981 in Barquisimeto, Venezuela.
 He began violin lessons as a child with José Luis Jiménez and Francisco Díaz at the Jacinto Lara Conservatory.
 He continued his violin studies with Rubén Cova and José Francisco del Castillo at the Latin American Academy of Violin.
 His conducting studies began in 1996 with Rodolfo Saglimbeni and, that same year, he was given his first conducting position, Music Director of the Amadeus Chamber Orchestra.
 In 1999, he was appointed Music Director of the Simón Bolívar Youth Orchestra and began conducting studies with the orchestra’s founder, Dr. Abreu; a few years later, in 2004, Dudamel was brought to international attention by winning the inaugural Bamberger Symphoniker Gustav Mahler Competition.
 He then went on to become Music Director of the Gothenburg Symphony (2007-2012), where he currently holds the title Honorary Conductor.
 His early musical and mentoring experiences molded his commitment to music as an engine for social change – a lifelong passion.